dougsweetser/Q/docs/SR/special_relativity.md

 There are several places in the phyisics literature where it is claimed that only complex-valued quaternions can represent the Lorentz group.
 Sometimes it is good to just play until things work.

+## Totally-ordered sets in special relativity

+Einstein showed in his first paper that the idea of simultaneous depends on the inertial observer.
+This may lead one to think that all orderings depend on the choice of observer.
+If we restrict ourselves to straight lines that run through the origin, then [there are some totally-ordered sets|totally_ordered_sets_in_space-time.md].
+The subject came up as part of a novel interpretation of quantum mechanics I am calling [Bell's future quantum mechanics|https://bit.ly/BellsFuture].
+Click on the links to see more details.